SEC raises concerns about Valeant's use of "Non-GAAP" measures

 “We are concerned with your overall format and presentation of the non-GAAP measures and believe revisions to your future earnings releases and investor materials are appropriate,” the SEC said in a letter to the company in February.

-In response, the Laval, Quebec-based company defended its use of non-GAAP measures but agreed to make changes in its disclosures.
+In response, the Laval, Quebec-based company defended its use of non-GAAP measures but said it would make changes in its disclosures.

+Last summer, questions about Valeant’s accounting and business practices, coupled with U.S. lawmakers’ concerns about sharp price hikes, clouded the company’s prospects.

 The SEC also questioned Valeant’s disclosure of the tax effects of the costs it stripped out of its non-GAAP measures, calling the strategy “potentially misleading”.